jianyaojin/NebulaLE/README.md

 ### Update 20-05-2025

 Added functionality to track termination events (output from Nebula + analyze_trajectories.py).
 Termination events have no child edges and so have both ce1 and ce2 equal to -999 (placeholder value, may change).

+### Update 27-05-2025

+Added functionality to track both boundary crossing and detection events.

+- Boundary crossing events are similar to elastic scattring events.
+They can be identified by child tags with opposite signs, so for instance: ce1 = a, ce2 = -a.
+The current implementation assumes that it is impossible for electrons to be absorbed at a material interface.
+In other words, it assumes there is always a child edge and thus at least one more logged event after it.
+- Detection events are logged with the child edge ID -998 for both ce1 and ce2.
+Detection events here differ from those logged by the detector.
+Here we specifically log the boundary intersection event with a detector, after which the particle would normally be detected and saved.

+The python trajectory analysis script has been updated accordingly as well.